katattakd/KatMirrorBot/README.md

 KatMirrorBot is an image mirroring bot that tries to mirror the *best* content from Reddit to Twitter.
 Used by [@it_meirl_bot](https://twitter.com/it_meirl_bot).

 ## Features
-- Simple configuration, with support for multiple subreddits and multiple accounts.
+- Extremely simple configuration.
+- Only runs during posting,
-- Easily recovers from crashes, without leaving behind temporary files.
+- Easily recovers from crashes and network errors, without leaving behind temporary files.
-- Graceful shutdown allows the bot to finish sending in-progress posts before stopping.
-- Has both an easy to read verbose log format, or a minimal quiet log format.
 - Human-readable and easily editable data storage format, backwards-compatible with [Tootgo](https://github.com/katattakd/Tootgo).
-- Fast in-RAM data storage, with extremely quick post lookups and very little disk load.
 - Automatically detects the best "hot" posts to mirror, based on various metrics like upvotes, upvote rate, upvote:downvote ratio, and post age.
 - Automatic post criteria detection based on other subreddit posts.
 - Detects and prevents "reposts" (duplicate images) from being uploaded to the bot account.
 - Automatically fixes corrupted images, and discards those that can't be fixed.
-- Automatic post interval detection based on post depth and subreddit activity.
+- Automatically optimized uploaded images for Twitter.
 - Written in pure Golang with no C dependencies, to allow for easy cross-compilation.

 ## Compiling